segrax/DrCreep/ReadMe.md

 Robert Crossfield

 History:
 --------
- I felt this was an important piece of the games' history, I hope you don't mind me sharing this Ed!

-Ed Hobbs:
 "
  As a programmer, I appreciate the difficulty of reverse-engineering the 6502 object code to C++.
  When I wrote the game, the C-64 assembler was very primitive (it couldn’t handle programs larger than 16 kb),